Lego Space: Blacktron (1987–1988)

-Along with Futuron, Blacktron was one of the first unified sub-themes in Space.
-The set designs were based around a black and yellow color scheme with transparent yellow windscreens and transparent red highlights.
-Blacktron minifigures wore black jumpsuits akin to today's military pilots, with white trim and opaque black visors.
-Blacktron was a major step forward in set design from the rather clunky "Classic" Space designs.
-It featured a large spacecraft, the "Renegade", which set the tone for all future big ships by splitting into a number of smaller modules, including a storage bin for a small, wheeled vehicle, that could be recombined not just with each other but with modules from other vehicles in the theme, specifically the "Invader" and "Battrax".
-This modular interchangeability became a staple of Lego Space until 2001.
+Blacktron, like Futuron, was one of the first unified subthemes in space.
+The set designs used a black and yellow color scheme, with transparent yellow windscreens and transparent red highlights.
+The Blacktron minifigures wore black jumpsuits similar to those worn by modern military pilots, with white trims and opaque black visors.
+Blacktron featured a large spacecraft, the "Renegade", which set the tone for all future large ships by splitting into a number of smaller modules, including a storage bin for a small, wheeled vehicle, which could be recombined not only with each other but also with modules from other vehicles in the theme, specifically the "Invader" and "Battrax".
+This modular interchangeability remained a staple of Lego Space until 2001.

 Space Police (1989)

-In 1989, Lego decided to further its storyline direction with the introduction of Space Police to oppose Blacktron, since police and robbers were popular sellers in its Lego Town theme.
-The Space Police sets had a black, blue, with red transparent color scheme, and the minifigures shared the torso design with the black Futuron minifigure, but with a transparent red visor.
-This would be the first time that Lego had a "bad guy", "good guy" and "civilian" faction, a theme that would be used for the next decade.
-Space Police also used modular systems but on a smaller scale by featuring a Space Police jail cell that could be used interchangeably among almost all sets and came with a Blacktron occupant.
+In 1989 Lego decided to further its storyline direction with the introduction of Space Police to oppose Blacktron since the themes of police and robbers were popular sellers in its Lego Town theme.
+The Space Police sets had a black, blue, and transparent red color scheme.
+The minifigures shared the torso design with the black Futuron minifigure but included a transparent red visor.
+This would be the first time that Lego had a "bad guy", "good guy", and "civilian" faction, a theme that would be used for the next decade.
+Space Police also used modular systems, but on a smaller scale, by featuring a Space Police jail cell that could be used interchangeably among almost all sets and came with a Blacktron occupant.

 M:Tron (1990–1991)

-In 1990, Lego introduced M:Tron, a set designed around magnets.
+In 1990 Lego introduced M:Tron, a theme of sets designed around magnets.
 After the introduction of Space Police, M:Tron was introduced as a repair and rescue faction, the space equivalent of a fire brigade.
 However, for the American market, the faction was depicted as a mining and exploration faction, adapting the names of the sets and the descriptions in the catalogs to reflect this.
 In catalog pictures and posters, the M:Tron are frequently seen helping Futuron and repairing their vehicles, and the Lego Idea Book 260 features instructions for what appears to be an M:Tron ambulance.
-The M:Tron theme vehicles are distinctive for their red hulls, gray and black trim, and transparent neon green canopies.
+The M:Tron theme vehicles are distinctive for their red hulls, grey and black trim, and transparent neon green canopies.
 They often featured crane-like attachments with magnets for picking up small cargo and toolboxes.
 These boxes were not interchangeable.
 The figures wore white trousers, a red shirt with an "M" logo in the middle, and a black helmet with a transparent neon green visor.
-This theme also extensively used brick-built robot figures (droids) to assist the M:Tron spacemen.
+This theme also extensively used brick-built robot figures (droids) to assist the M:Tron space minifigures.
 These were the last sets produced under the "Legoland" banner before Lego began branding their sets as Lego System.